|Barbara La Marr

 Silent-film actress and screenwriter Barbara La Marr once said, "I take lovers like roses . . . by the

-widowed.
 In her 20s, she married twice more.
-Still, she found time to become a world-famous actress,
+Still, she found time to become a world-famous actress, only to die

 La Marr was one of those silent-film stars who disappeared from the world's consciousness almost as